lonesoulsurfer/Delay_Modular_Synth/README.md

 Just a quick note on my modular synth.
 The one that I built is a bit of a cheats version where most of the modules are powered by an Arduino Nano.
 It means that I don't have to worry about tuning, playing around with 1v/octave controlled voltages etc. Everything is always in tune and simple to use in my cheats modular synth :)

+I've got a little space left in my current Eurorack to add another module which will either be a low pass filter or a sync in/sync out module.

 ![thumbnail_Photoroom_20250612_161633](https://github.com/user-attachments/assets/77127f32-a138-48f3-bc33-1fc7c358af9e)